bxbrenden/jenkins-shared-lib-example/README.md

 ## Purpose
 To demonstrate the use of a Jenkins Shared library and how it resolves classes / imports.

+The structure of this repo's Jenkins Shared Library follows the [official Jenkins documentation](https://www.jenkins.io/doc/book/pipeline/shared-libraries/#directory-structure) for defining a shared library.

 ## Tags
 This repo makes use of different tags to demonstrate different configurations.
 You can do a git checkout of any tag by running `git checkout <TAG_NAME>`.